bitrix24/b24restdocs/api-reference/crm/universal/crm-item-update.md

     {% endnote %}

-4. Working with a multiple file-type field
+4. Working with a multiple file type field

     The value of a multiple field is an array.
 Each element of the array is subject to the same rules as for non-multiple values.

-    **How to Partially Overwrite Values in a Multiple File-type Field**
+    **How to partially overwrite values of a multiple file type field**

-    For example, currently, the multiple file-type field contains values `[12, 255, 44]`.
+    For example, currently, the multiple file type field contains values `[12, 255, 44]`.

     You need to keep files `12` and `44`, and upload a new one instead of `255`.

-    The request should look like this:
+    The request should look as follows:

     ```json
     {